 We conduct our interviews during July, August, and early September.

 We hope you enjoy learning about our Maternal-Fetal Medicine Fellowship Program.
 If you have any questions, please feel free to email either Pamela Brancati-Moynihan, MFM fellowship program coordinator, at firstname.lastname@example.org or Winston A. Campbell, M.D., MFM fellowship director, at email@example.com.

-It is the aim of the fellowship to allow mastery of the principles and practices of maternal-fetal medicine.
-The Maternal-Fetal Medicine Fellowship at the UConn School of Medicine is designed to educate and train a subspecialist in obstetrics and gynecology who can then manage complex maternal-fetal medical problems in a competent and compassionate manner, as well as conduct independent research in the clinical and/or basic science arena.
-Additionally, it is the goal of the fellowship to make the graduate a life-time learner who continues to participate not only in his/her own education but also in the education of peers, medical students, residents, and fellows.
+It is the aim of the fellowship to allow mastery of the principles and practices of maternal-fetal medicine, and make the graduate a life-time learner who continues to participate not only in their own education but also in the education of peers, medical students, residents, and fellows.
 At the completion of the fellowship, fellows should be well-trained to pursue either clinical or an academic career.

 Equality is a core value of UConn Health, its affiliated hospitals, and in the medical care provided.
 We are dedicated to having a department and training programs that reflect the medical communities we serve.
 We are committed to inclusion across race, gender, age, sexual orientation and religion in which all individuals feel empowered to be their authentic selves.
 Our learners, employees, and patients should experience an environment free of harassment, sexual misconduct, and discrimination.
 We will continue to promote an inclusive culture which supports, encourages, and celebrates diversity.